KIWI Image Description for Vagrant¶

 Both tools are based on the official installation media (DVDs) as shipped by the distribution vendor.

-The KIWI way of building images might be helpful, if such a media does not exist.
+The KIWI way of building images might be helpful, if such a media does not exist or does not suit your needs.
 For example, if the distribution is still under development or you want to use a collection of your own repositories.
+Note, that in contrast to Packer KIWI only supports the libvirt and VirtualBox providers.
+Other providers require a different box layout that is currently not supported by KIWI.

 In addition, you can use the KIWI image description as source for the Open Build Service which allows building and maintaining boxes.